avinashlalotra/Signal-processing-toolkit-devlopment-/ifftn/readme.md

 ## Description
 Compute the inverse N-dimensional discrete Fourier transform of A using a Fast Fourier Transform (FFT) algorithm.

+The optional vector argument SIZE may be used specify the dimensions of the matrix to be used.
+If an element of SIZE is smaller than the corresponding dimension of A, then the dimension of A is truncated prior to performing the inverse FFT.

+Otherwise, if an element of SIZE is larger than the corresponding dimension then A is resized and padded with zeros.

 ## Calling Sequence

 - `ifftn(A)`
 - `ifftn(A,size)`
 ## Parameters
 - `A` : input matrix
-- `size` :(optional) The optional vector argument size may be used specify the dimensions of the array to be used.
-If an element of size is smaller than the corresponding dimension of A, then the dimension of A is truncated prior to performing the inverse FFT.
-Otherwise, if an element of size is larger than the corresponding dimension then A is resized and padded with zeros
+- `size` :(optional) dimensions of the array to be used.
 ## Examples
 1.
 ```scilab